National Health Investors, Inc. research snapshot

 information Richness

 A-level information richness.
-NHI has a long public history since 1991, SEC filings, quarterly supplemental reports, active analyst coverage, and liquid trading data.
+NHI has a public history since 1991, SEC filings, quarterly supplemental reports, active analyst coverage, and liquid trading data.

 bias Check